cortexrd/Knack-Toolkit-Library/README.md

 **\_ar=n**: Auto Refresh view.
 The view will be refreshed periodically every “*n*” seconds.
 It is possible to manually start/stop the process using the autoRefresh function.

-**\_hv**: Hide View.
+**\_hv**: Hidden View.
 Moves the view away from screen but kept in DOM.
 Used to save real-estate, while maintaining API calls and automated search capabilities.

-**\_ht**: Hide view Title.
+**\_ht**: Hidden view Title.
 Used to save real-estate while keeping the title in the Builder.

-**\_hc=colHeader1, colHeader2**: Hide Columns.
-To hide the columns based on the header’s exact text.
+**\_hc=colHeader1, colHeader2**: Hidden Columns.
+To hide a grid’s columns, based on the header’s exact text.
 The columns are only hidden but still exist in DOM.
 The visibility can be reversed on the fly with a bit of extra code.
 Hiding a column is useful to save real-estate or hide its data, while maintaining API calls capability or allow filtering on all fields.

+**\_hf=fieldName1, fieldName2**: Hidden Fields.
+To hide fields in a view, based on their exact names.
+Typically used with utility fields that don’t need to be visible.

-**\_rc=colHeader1, colHeader2**: Remove Columns.
+**\_rc=colHeader1, colHeader2**: Removed Columns.
 To delete de columns based on the header’s exact text.
 This will delete them from the table **and** the DOM.
 Like \_hc, removing a column will maintain API calls capability and allow filtering on its field.

 This option is “somewhat” a bit more secure than \_hc since it’s not as easy to peek at data from the browser’s console.
 Though someone could intercept the data *before* it’s been removed, i.e. while it’s being sent by the server, so keep this in mind.